Seeds of Clarity

 Like I’m saying what sounds right, not what’s real.

-Maybe it’s because I’ve spent so long trying to be who I thought I should be that I forgot how to just be me.
+Maybe it’s because I spent so long trying to be who I thought I should be that I forgot how to just be myself.

 When My Mind Changes Shape